Advent Life Sciences

 Venture Round in 2013

-Vestagen Technical Textiles, founded in 2009 and based in Orlando, Florida, specializes in developing, manufacturing, and marketing innovative textile products and technologies.
-The company holds exclusive North American rights to patented Swiss technologies for medical textiles, allowing for versatile applications ranging from medical uniforms to athletic apparel.
-Vestagen's primary focus is on addressing critical needs within the healthcare industry, particularly through its proprietary VESTEX Active Barrier fabric.
-This advanced material is designed to protect healthcare workers and patients by minimizing the risks associated with fluid exposure and reducing the retention of harmful microorganisms on clothing.
+Vestagen Technical Textiles is a company based in Orlando, Florida, that specializes in the development, manufacturing, and marketing of advanced textile products and technologies.
+Founded in 2009, Vestagen holds exclusive North American rights to patented Swiss technologies for medical textiles, which can be adapted for various applications, including medical uniforms and athletic apparel.
+The company focuses on addressing the critical need for continuous-wear solutions in the healthcare industry.
+Its flagship product, VESTEX Active Barrier, is designed to protect healthcare workers and patients by significantly reducing the risks associated with fluid exposure during routine use of general-purpose attire.
+This innovative fabric helps to minimize the acquisition and retention of harmful microorganisms on clothing, enhancing safety in healthcare settings.

 Acutus Medical